SDC-PizzaParty/SDC/notebook/sprints.md

 - [x] With getStyleById completed, create a getStylesByProductId method and use it to create the completed getProductById method.
 This will be the completed getter for benchmarking

+- [x] Create a get products method that takes in a page and count parameter and fetches `count` number of results per `page` and return a `page` of results as an array of product items.

-- [ ] With getProductById fully completed, deploy to AWS to take benchmarks.
-Also plug it into the front-end
+- [ ] With all routes completed, deploy to AWS to take benchmarks.

 ### Practicing more complex queries:
 - [x] Generate query for retrieving all the photos associated with a product: